Kellyanne Conway plugged Ivanka Trump's clothing line. Was it ethical?

 Related: Nordstrom Says It Told Ivanka Trump Last Month Her Line Would Be Dropped

+"It should have never happened, and they better learn this lesson very quick," Chaffetz said.

+Chaffetz said he is not sure what the remedy is or whether his committee will have a hearing looking into the matter, but this letter and referral is a first step.

-They included Public Citizen, a watchdog group, which asked the Office of Government Ethics to investigate.
+Two watchdogs groups, Public Citizen and Citizens for Responsibility and Ethics in Washington, have also asked the Office of Government Ethics to investigate.

-The organization said Conway's remarks reflected "an on-going careless regard of the conflicts of interest laws and regulations of some members of the Trump family and Trump Administration."
+Both cited regulations that say: "An employee shall not use his public office for his own private gain, for the endorsement of any product, service or enterprise, or for the private gain of friends, relatives, or persons with whom the employee is affiliated in a nongovernmental capacity."

-The group's president, Robert Weissman, said in an interview that Conway's statement could not be misinterpreted as anything but a violation.
+Robert Weissman, president of Public Citizen, said that Conway's statement could not be misinterpreted as anything but a violation.

 "Since she said it was an advertisement, that both eliminates any question about whether outsiders are unfairly reading into what's being said, and two, it makes clear that wasn't an inadvertent remark," Weissman said.